holstt/weather-bot/README.md

 conda activate weatherbot
 ```

-Set up environment config

-- Insert Discord bot token and a default lat/lon into `example.env` (see [Using a database](using-a-database-not-implemented) for using a database to store a default coordinate for each guild)
-- Rename the file to `.env`
-  - Or a use a custom name (e.g. `dev.env` or `prod.env`).
-For a custom named and/or located .env file, the path should be given as argument when running the bot using the `-e` option e.g. `-e dev.env`

-Run
+Run bot

 ```
 python main.py
 ```

-Run with a custom named environment file called `dev.env`
+Run bot with a custom named environment file called `dev.env`

 ```
 python main.py -e dev.env
 ```

-### Running with docker
+## Running with Docker Compose

+Using docker-compose is the easiest way to run the bot.
+Files for running the bot with docker-compose is placed in the `docker` folder which includes a Dockerfile as well as docker-compose files.

+You can rename the image in `docker-compose.yml` to a custom name or such that it links to your own Docker Hub repository if you wish to use the CI/CD pipeline (see below)

-The environment file should be placed on host and is mounted into the container.
-Please modify the path specified under `volumes` in the docker-compose files.
-You should modify the image name in `docker-compose.yml` such that it links to your own Docker Hub repository.
+The environment file is not copied into the docker image but mounted into the container at run time.
+As such, it must exist at the path specified under `volumes` in `docker-compose.prod.yml` (for production) and docker-compose.override.yml (for development).
+Please note, that in `docker-compose.prod.yml` the path can also be specified by setting the $ENV_PATH environment variable.

-The following assumes your are in the `docker` folder
+The following assumes your are in the `docker` folder:

 #### dev

-Modify local path of .env file under `volumes` in `docker-compose.override.yml`, then run

 ```
 docker-compose up --build